+The ISBI had total investment commitments of \$561 million at the end of fiscal year 2016.
 The ISBI's real estate and private equity investment portfolios consist of passive interests in limited partnerships.
-The ISBI had outstanding commitments to these limited partnerships of approximately \$426 million as of June 30, 2014.
-Also, at the end of fiscal year 2014, the ISBI had outstanding commitments of \$61 million to separate real estate accounts.
-Also at the end of fiscal year 2014, the ISBI had outstanding amounts of \$32 million committed to real assets.
+The ISBI had outstanding commitments to these limited partnerships of approximately \$489 million as of June 30, 2016.
+Also, at the end of fiscal year 2016, the ISBI had no outstanding commitments to separate real estate accounts.
+At the end of fiscal year 2016, the ISBI had an outstanding amount of \$72 million committed to real assets.
 The ISBI would fund outstanding commitments by utilizing available cash and then selling liquid securities in the portfolio as necessary.